HaoLi12345/PRISM/README.md

 ## Datasets
-The anatomical differences among individuals and ambiguous boundaries are present.
+The anatomical differences among individuals and ambiguous boundaries are present in the datasets.

 - Our preprocessed